Finitely Correlated States Driven by Topological Dynamics: Appendix: Computing the intersection of Ground State Spaces

+Below, we compute the null space of the vectors corresponding to the spin 0 subspace of the intersection.
+There are seven kets that appear in the expansions, due to the allowed values of $k$ and $m$.
+They are: We label the rows of a $7 \times 8$ matrix $M$ (in this order) by these kets given in Table~\ref{tab:s_0-matrix}.

+Once again, we set up the Null-space command in Mathematica and enter the data from Table~\ref{tab:s_0-matrix}.
+Keeping careful track of the rows leads us to conclude that the null-space is spanned by two vectors.

-We see that the nullspace is two-dimensional whenever the angles are not zereoes of the trigonometric functions.
-Next, we form the matrix for the case of the spin $1$ subspace using the same process as above.
+We see that the nullspace is two-dimensional with the following vectors which span the intersection: Whenever the angles are not zeroes of the trigonometric functions, the dimension does not drop.
+Therefore, the dimension of the intersection is two.

-The order of the rows of the matrix are given by those kets which have total spin one (in this order): $\ket{-++}, \ket{0+0}, \ket{00+}, \ket{+00}, \ket{+-+}, \ket{++-}$.
-Which shows the dimension of this subspace is one provided that the angles are nondegenerate.